What does contextualization in missions mean?

 Contextualization means that the context is allowed to shape some things about how the Gospel is presented, accepted, and lived out (even as has certainly been done in North America).

-It does not, however, mean mindlessly following cultural fads.
+However, it does not mean mindlessly following cultural fads.
 It does not mean altering the core gospel message.
 It does not mean adopting an "anything goes" attitude.

 Rather, authentic contextualization renders the gospel message more understandable and releases its power in that cultural context.
 By keeping foreign trappings to a minimum, people can better comprehend the true meaning of the gospel and its relevance to them.

 No one way of "doing church" is biblically mandated.
 That is clear from the decisions of the Jerusalem Council reported in Acts 15.
-Mission trip participants sometimes come home enamored with one thing or another they have seen in a church somewhere else in the world.
+Mission trip participants sometimes come home enamored with something they have seen in a church somewhere else in the world.
 They want to transplant it to their home church.
 It often does not occur to them how reflective of that other culture a particular practice or emphasis is likely to be.

-The World Evangelical Alliance explains contextualization in a clear and concise way: contextually appropriate obedience to Christ.
+The World Evangelical Alliance explains contextualization clearly and concisely: contextually appropriate obedience to Christ.

 Discussion Questions: